miguilimzero/filament-auto-panel/README.md

 php artisan make:filament-auto-resource
 ```

-This command will create the Auto Resource class for you, just as the default filament command.
-However, it will use the `AutoResource` class instead.
+This command creates the Auto Resource class for you, just as the default filament command.
+However, it uses the `AutoResource` class instead.
 You don't need to list anything now, **you can just access the resource page and see the magic!**

 ## Auto Relation Manager